-The Company's financial instruments consist of cash and cash equivalents, amounts receivable, reclamation deposits, marketable securities, and trade and other accounts payable.
+The Company's financial instruments consist of cash and cash equivalents, receivables, marketable securities, trade and other accounts payable.

-Cash and cash equivalents and reclamation deposits are classified as fair value through profit or loss and amounts receivable are classified as loans and receivables.
+Cash and cash equivalents are classified as fair value through profit or loss and receivables are classified as loans and receivables.
 Marketable securities are classified as available for sale.
 Trade and other accounts payable are classified as other financial liabilities.